Mj-lol/Mj-lol/README.md

 - 👋 Hi, I’m @Mj-lol
-- 👀 I’m interested in lol
+- 👀 I’m interested in getting gud
-- 🌱 I’m currently learning lol
+- 🌱 I’m currently learning stuff
-- 💞️ I’m looking to collaborate on autism
+- 💞️ I’m looking to collaborate on fun
 - 📫 How to reach me iykyk

 <!---